samueladesoga/samblog/content/posts/usable-useful-valuable.md

 +++

 In the latest version of the Scrum Guide, these words (Usable, Useful and Valuable) appear in a number of instances and its very easy to use these work interchangeably.
-Useful, Usable and Valuable should not be used interchangeably and  this is an attempts to document my thoughts following conversations I had with some peers in the Scrum community.
+Useful, Usable and Valuable should not be used interchangeably and  this is an attempt to document my thoughts following conversations I had with some peers in the Scrum community.

 {{< quote author="Sam Adesoga">}}
 For a product to be useful, it must be usable; and for a product to be valuable, it must be useful.